 Non-executive Director - Martin Egan has 37 years of experience in financial markets.
-Most of his career was spent at BNP Paribas in various roles including Managing Director Global Co-Head Primary and Secondary Credit, Vice Chairman of the Global Markets Client Board, and Chair of BNPP UK Ltd. He was also Chair of the Diversity and Inclusion Network at BNPP UK.
-Earlier in his career he held roles at JP Morgan Ltd., UBS Investment Bank and Credit Suisse First Boston.
-Martin was also the Chair of the Board of the International Capital Market Association from May 2017 to May 2018, and a member of the Board for another 5 years before that.
+Most of Martin's career was spent at BNP Paribas in various roles including Managing Director Global Co-Head Primary and Secondary Credit, Vice Chairman of the Global Markets Client Board, and Chair of BNPP UK Ltd. Martin was also Chair of the Diversity and Inclusion Network at BNPP UK.
+Earlier in his career Martin held roles at JP Morgan Ltd., UBS Investment Bank and Credit Suisse First Boston.
+Martin was also the Chair of the Board of the International Capital Market Association from May 2017 to May 2018, and a member of the Board for another five years before that.

-Non-Executive Directors are appointed by the NEC, in consultation with the DMO Accounting Officer, following a formal process and have fixed terms defined in their contract of service.
-All Non-Executive Board members including the NEC will receive an induction on joining and have access to additional information and training where it is considered necessary for the effective discharge of their duties.
+Non-executive directors are appointed by the Non-executive Chair, in consultation with the DMO Accounting Officer, following a formal process and have fixed terms defined in their contract of service.
+All non-executive board members including the Non-executive Chair will receive an induction on joining and have access to additional information and training where it is considered necessary for the effective discharge of their duties.